 If there are times when you are spending more than you are earning, this should be an indication that expenses need to be reduced, or you need to save some income from an earlier period to cover the shortfall.

 Ignore it at your peril… remember what is at stake here.
 Can you see that picture of you having achieved financial freedom?
+That picture starts now, it’s what is at stake, remember that and you will have the motivation to stick to your plan.

 3. Learn to Have Your Money Work for You